jeranaias/navalletterformat/README.md

 ## ✨ What's New

+### v1.3 Beta (13 Dec 24)

+**Major formatting corrections based on community feedback** — Special thanks to **u/BorderlineSatisfied** on r/USMC for the detailed review!

+- **🔧 Sender's Symbols Alignment** - SSIC, office code, and date now left-align under their first character (not right-aligned).
+The "1," "S," and "1" now form a straight vertical line.
+- **🔧 Via Numbering** - Via addressees are only numbered (1), (2), etc. when there are multiple.
+Single via addressee has no number.
+- **🔧 Paragraph Text Wrap** - Second and subsequent lines of paragraphs now indent to the page margin, not the beginning of the paragraph text.
+- **🔧 Paragraph Titles Underlined** - Single-word titles like "Background." and "Recommendation." are now automatically underlined per SECNAV M-5216.5.
+- **🔧 Signature Block** - Removed rank and title below signee name.
+That's an Army format, not DoN/USMC.
+Now shows name only.
+- **🔧 Page Numbers** - Page numbers now only appear on page 2 and beyond (page 1 has no number).
+- **🔧 Orphan Prevention** - Last paragraph, signature block, and "Copy to" section are kept together.
+No more lonely signature blocks on the last page.
+- **🔧 Department of War Seal** - Example PDF now uses the correct DoW seal (not DoD).

 ### v1.2 Beta (12 Dec 24)

 - **🔍 SSIC Search** - Type a subject like "leave" or "training" and get matching codes.
 100+ SSICs in the database.